find-arka/k8s-misc/gloo-mesh-2-1-notes/README.md

 EOF
 ```

-After creating these `Workspaces` and `WorkspaceSettings` Gloo Mesh UI dashboard should look like the following-
+> After creating the above `Workspace` and `WorkspaceSettings` objects, Gloo Mesh UI dashboard should look like the following-

 ![workspace](./images/workspace.png)

 ## Virtual Gateway